valstu/acf-country_selector/README.md

 ## Installation

 1. Copy the `acf-country_selector` folder into your `wp-content/plugins` folder
-2. Activate the FIELD_LABEL plugin via the plugins admin page
+2. Activate the Country Selector plugin via the plugins admin page
-3. Create a new field via ACF and select the FIELD_LABEL type
+3. Create a new field via ACF and select the Country Selector type
 4. Please refer to the description for more info regarding the field type settings

 ## Changelog